Skip to main content

 By Miles Metschke, Head of North America Freight Rail, Hitachi Rail STS

 Freight rail has long been a fundamental driver of the U.S. economy, providing jobs, delivering goods, and connecting businesses to national and international markets.
 Offering safe, reliable transport, freight rail is important not just to domestic consumers.
-Globally, U.S. freight rail fuels economies by hauling approximately 35% of U.S. exports.1 Businesses move freight over the land by rail because it is the most sustainable means of transportation.
+Globally, U.S. freight rail fuels economies by hauling approximately 35% of U.S. exports.1 Businesses move freight over the land by rail as it offers sustainable transportation.
 For example, a train uses one gallon of fuel to move one ton of freight nearly 480 miles.
 Like most industries, freight rail is experiencing rapid transformation enabled by new technologies.
 Its steady gains in efficiency are improving the environment to make a better world.

 Over the last 10 years, PTC 1.0 has been the first step in revolutionizing our freight rail system, and now that it is approaching its completion, the industry is exploring where to go next.
 Numerous challenges remain, as freight rail organizations explore better ways to add capacity, improve productivity, and move more freight without adding more infrastructure.
 Fortunately, one of the advantages of PTC is that it provides the network’s scalable technology backbone as an infrastructure platform on which the industry can continue to build.

-As the railroad industry moves toward PTC 2.0, improvements to the digital infrastructure will provide innovative solutions that continue to enhance safety, promote efficiencies that improve the environment, and meet growing freight demand across the U.S. From improved rail traffic efficiencies to unified and connected transportation systems to automation of freight rail operations, PTC 2.0 is the next major step toward ensuring the reliable movement of freight to support economies, resulting in a safer, cleaner environment for all.
+As the railroad industry moves toward PTC 2.0, improvements to the digital infrastructure will provide innovative solutions that continue to enhance safety, promote efficiencies that improve the environment, and meet growing freight demand across the U.S. From improved rail traffic efficiencies to unified and connected freight rail transportation systems, to autonomous trains, PTC 2.0 is the next major step toward ensuring the reliable movement of freight to support economies, resulting in a safer, cleaner environment for all.

 To unleash the full potential of PTC 2.0, initiatives will require collaborative partnerships and co-creation efforts aimed at innovation.
 For example, Australia’s Rio Tinto, one of the largest global mining companies in the world, was seeking to apply automation to make its network more efficient – and drive productivity improvements in its mining operations.
 By partnering with Hitachi to deploy the world’s first long-distance, driverless heavy haul railway, Rio Tinto has improved cycle times, increased flexibility and reduced bottlenecks.
 Trains moving from port to mine, and back again, have gained an operational improvement.
 Under the new automated system, trains can run without requiring crew changes.
 Rio Tinto operates about 200 locomotives fitted with AutoHaul™ software on its rail network.
 Since the software was deployed last year, these trains have safely traveled more than 2.8 million miles autonomously.